The two most common size guitars players use are the standard “Full Size” and the smaller “3/4 Size” guitar.

-Differences in Sound of 3/4 vs Full Size Guitars
+Differences in Sound in a 3/4 vs Full-Size Guitar

-The first thing you may want to consider when shopping for different sized acoustic guitars is how they sound.
+The first thing you should consider when shopping for different-sized acoustic guitars is how they sound.
 Size has a massive impact on the way guitars sound, especially with acoustic guitars.

 This makes them great for use in the studio or in a live band where you want to cut through a mix.

-Full Size acoustic guitars have more low end, a larger dynamic range and more volume.
-If you’re playing solo as a singer/songwriter, you’ll want to fill up more of the frequency spectrum with a larger instrument.
+Full-Size acoustic guitars have more low-end, extensive dynamic range and volume.
+If you’re playing solo as a singer/songwriter, you’ll want to fill more of the frequency spectrum with a larger instrument.

-When it comes to solid body electric guitars, the size of the instrument has less impact on the sound.
-There may be some loss in low end resonance, but comparing same shape (but different sized) electric guitars is far less drastic in terms of tonality than acoustic guitars.
+When it comes to solid-body electric guitars, the size of the instrument has less impact on the sound.
+There may be some loss in low-end resonance, but comparing the same shape (but different sized) electric guitars is far less drastic in tonality than acoustic guitars.

-Differences in Feel of 3/4 vs Full Size Guitars
+Differences in Feel in a 3/4 vs Full Size Guitar

-Where ¾ and Full size electric, as well as acoustic, guitars both differ greatly is in terms of feel.
+3/4 and Full-size electric, as well as acoustic, guitars differ significantly in terms of feel.

-¾ Size guitars have a shorter scale length, which is the distance between the nut and bridge of the guitar.
-You can basically think of scale length as the playable length of the strings and it is the basis upon which guitar size is actually measured, as opposed to the length of the body itself.
+3/4 Size guitars have a shorter scale length, which is the distance between the nut and bridge of the guitar.
+You can think of scale length as the playable length of the strings, and it is the basis upon which guitar size is measured, as opposed to the length of the body itself.

 Shorter scale lengths create lower string tension, which means that pressing down the strings on smaller guitars is easier than on full size guitars.
 This also makes bending strings easier, especially on smaller electric guitars.

-It is for these reasons that ¾ Guitars are easier to play, at least for those who have smaller hands or who are trying to learn how to play.
+It is for these reasons that 3/f guitars are easier to play, at least for those who have smaller hands or who are trying to learn how to play.

-I highly recommend that beginners learn how to play on ¾ Guitars, especially ¾ Acoustics.
+I highly recommend that beginners learn to play on a 3/4 size guitar, especially 3/4 Acoustics.

 As I just explained, their size and string tension make them great for kids starting out, but they are also great for adults looking to get into playing guitar.

-¾ guitars are often less expensive than full size guitars, making them a safer investment when starting out.
+A 3/4 size guitar is often less expensive than full-size guitars, making them a safer investment when starting.

 Should I Get a Full Size or 3/4 Guitar?